 When Christmas comes around, we remind ourselves of the need to observe it all year.
 For some reason, we never talk this way about Easter.
 We celebrate the Christmas spirit, but we seem to know nothing about the Spirit of Easter.
 We approach Christmas with excitement that builds for months.
 Its approach is announced with colored lights, a mountain of gifts, and endless parties.
 We are sad to see it go.
 Contrast this with Easter, who arrives sheepishly, bearing only a ham and a few jellied candies.
 The Bible's view is radically different.
 The cross has a unique place in the proclamation of the gospel and the believer's life.

-One of my former students recently asked me how I thought the COVID-19 crisis was affecting pastoral ministry and preaching in particular.
+A former student of mine recently asked me how I thought the coronavirus was affecting pastoral ministry and preaching in particular.
 How do you preach in an environment like this?
 The simple answer is that you do the best you can, given the circumstances.
 Preaching is challenging enough under ordinary conditions.
 The nature of the current crisis has completely upended our normal patterns of meeting and communicating.
 Preachers are speaking to empty seats and recording their messages for broadcast over social media.
-As one popular meme observes, we are all televangelists now.
+As one popular meme observes, we are televangelists now.